edward-jazzhands/textual-pyfiglet/README.md

 ## Questions, Issues, Suggestions?

-Use the [issues](https://github.com/edward-jazzhands/textual-pyfiglet/issues) section for bugs or problems, and post ideas or feature requests on the [TTY group discussion board](https://github.com/orgs/ttygroup/discussions).
+Use the [issues](https://github.com/edward-jazzhands/textual-pyfiglet/issues) section for bugs, issues, ideas or feature requests.

 ## Thanks and Copyright